web-native/docs/chtml/README.md

 ## Getting Started

-+ [Installation](/chtml/v1/installation.md) - Follow the installation guide to add CHTML to your page.
++ [Installation](/chtml/v1/installation.md) - Here is the installation guide to add CHTML to your page.
 + [Examples](/chtml/v1/examples) - Get a head start with these few examples.

 ## Issues